linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/32 Foreign Currency Options.md

 5 The actual probability of exercising a foreign exchange put option is not  $N\left(-d_2^F\right)$ .
 Explain.

-Suppose the Australian dollar exchange rate is  $0.72 per AUD, the exercise price is$ 0.75 per AUD, the time to maturity is 1.0, the domestic U.S. interest rate is 1.05%, the foreign AUD interest rate is 2.97%, and the volatility is 20%.
+Suppose the Australian dollar exchange rate is  \$0.72 per AUD, the exercise price is\$ 0.75 per AUD, the time to maturity is 1.0, the domestic U.S. interest rate is 1.05%, the foreign AUD interest rate is 2.97%, and the volatility is 20%.

 a.
 Calculate the value of a foreign exchange call option (US $ per AUD) based on the Black-Scholes-Merton model from a US-based investor perspective.
 b.
 Calculate the value of a foreign exchange put option (AUD per US $) based on the Black-Scholes-Merton model from an Australian-based investor perspective.